 The Feast of St Nicholas is celebrated on December 6th, when children are rewarded for good behavior with gifts of fruit and candy, but the main present-giving frenzy is reserved for December 24th.

 On Christmas Eve, Salzburg closes down.
-Families return home to decorate and light their Christmas trees.
+Church servibces are held, with a special Christmas mass performed at the Silent Night Chapel in Oberndorf, and families return home to decorate and light their Christmas trees.
 Bells are rung to welcome Christ into the house – traditionally he brings the presents – and Christmas carols are sung, including ‘Silent Night’, written near Salzburg in 1818.
 Presents are then opened and households sit down to a feast of baked carp and sachertorte before going to Midnight Mass.
 December 25th and 26th are also public holidays; much food and drink is consumed and there are raucous family parties.